ziyanzzhu/HubbardNet/README.md

 # HubbardNet: efficient predictions of the Bose-Hubbard Model Spectrum with Deep Neural Networks
 Author: Ziyan (Zoe) Zhu
 Please send questions or requests to ziyanzhu@stanford.edu

-Reference: ``HubbardNet: Efficient Predictions of the Bose-Hubbard Model Spectrum with Deep Neural Networks'' ArXiv: 2212:xxxxx
+Reference: "HubbardNet: Efficient Predictions of the Bose-Hubbard Model Spectrum with Deep Neural Networks" ArXiv: 2212:xxxxx

 All scripts have been tested on Google Colab (have options for both CPU/GPU).
 Can also be run locally.